lhcb/glossary/glossary/U.md

 Advisory body to the LHCb management that coordinates the activities for the LHCb software for the Upgrade.

+## UT: Upstream Tracker {#UT}
+The tracking station located immediately before the magnet in the LHCb Upgrade I, replacing the «TT».
+It plays an important role in reconstructing tracks that originate outside the «VELO», such as those that come from K-shorts and Lambda baryons.
+The UT consists of 4 layers of silicon strips, assembled in a «x-u-v-x configuration:xuvx».

 ## UX85

 CERN designation name for the LHCb experiment hall underground.